-We provide medium-term impacts of an experiment benchmarking a workforce training program against cash transfers for underemployed young adults in Rwanda.
-3.5 years after treatment the training program enhances productive time use and asset investment, and the cash transfers drive productive assets, livestock values, savings, and subjective well-being.
-Both interventions enhance the likelihood that individuals operate businesses and the sales in those businesses, yet the additional profits per time spent suggest the rate of return is low.
-While these interventions lead to modest improvements, deeper reforms may be necessary to allow self-employment to provide a transformative pathway out of poverty.
+We present results of an experiment benchmarking a workforce training program against cash transfers for underemployed young adults in Rwanda.
+3.5 years after treatment, the training program enhances productive time use and asset investment, while the cash transfers drive productive assets, livestock values, savings, and subjective well-being.
+Both interventions have powerful effects on entrepreneurship.
+But while labor, sales, and profits all go up, the implied wage rate in these businesses is low.
+Our results suggest that credit is a major barrier to self-employment, but deeper reforms may be required to enable entrepreneurship to provide a transformative pathway out of poverty.

-Keywords: Employment, Entrepreneurship, Cash Transfers,

-JEL Codes: O12, C93, J21
+Keywords: Employment, Entrepreneurship, Cash Transfers JEL Codes: 012, C93, J21

 Study Information: This study is registered with the AEA Trial Registry as Number AEARCTR-0004388, and is covered by Rwanda National Ethics Committee IRB 114/RNEC/2017, IPA-IRB:14609, and UCSD IRB 161112.
 The research was paid for by USAID grant AID-0AA-A-13-00002 (SUB 00009051).
-We thank the Education Development Center, GiveDirectly, USAID, and DIL/CEGA for their close collaboration in executing the study; Leodomir Mfura and Melissa Mahoro of Innovations for Poverty Action for outstanding management of the fieldwork; USAID Rwanda, DIV, and Google.org for funding.
+We thank the Education Development Center, GiveDirectly, USAID, and DIL/CEGA for their close collaboration in executing the study; Leodomir Mfura and Melissa Mahoro of Innovations for Poverty Action for outstanding management of the fieldwork; Sarait Cárdenas-Rodriguez, Grace Han, Atsuhiro Oguri, and Aruj Shukla for excellent research assistance; USAID Rwanda, DIV, and Google.org for funding.
 This study is made possible by the support of the American People through the United States Agency for International Development (USAID.)
 The contents of this study are the sole responsibility of the authors and do not necessarily reflect the views of USAID or the United States Government.